School Meals, Snacks & Milk

 Payment for meals should be made termly in advance.
 Payments should be made via online School Gateway.
 If you receive income support, your children are entitled to free meals.
 Information on how to apply may be obtained from the school secretary.
 All children in reception, Year 1 and Year 2 are eligible for free lunches thanks to a governmental initiative.

-The alternative to a school meal is a packed lunch or to return home.
+The alternative to a school meal is a packed lunch.
 Children who bring a packed lunch eat in the dining room at the same time as the rest of the school.
 Lunches should be brought in a plastic box with the child’s name clearly written on the top.
 We do not provide plates or cutlery for packed lunches.
 Water is available.
 We cannot accommodate glass ‘Thermos’ flasks, bottles or cans of any kind, but we do allow plastic flasks, pre-packed cardboard containers with an integral straw or screw top drink containers.

 Snacks and Drinks

 What children eat and drink has a direct effect on how well they learn; for this reason we encourage children to drink plenty of water and children in the early years and Keystage 1 are provided with a healthy snack mid-morning.
 The school is part of the National Fruit Scheme and each child in nursery, reception, years 1 and 2 receives a piece of fruit or vegetable, provided free of charge each day.

 Older children can bring a piece of fruit or vegetable to school to eat during the mid-morning break, but not biscuits, sweets or chocolate please.